vanderbilt-data-science/ai_summer/README.md

 ## Overview
 The objective of these workshops is to develop foundational skills in understanding, inferencing and training generative AI models and other transformer models.

-### Course Coverage

-### Getting the Most out of this Course
-To get the most out of this crash course in Python:
-* Open Colab (workbook) notebooks and actively write code along with the instructor
-* Actively participate in discussion
-* Actively participate in breakout rooms
-* Perform homework assignments before coming to class the next day
-* Relax your mind and ask questions
-* Let us know how you are doing using Fastcups at https://cups.fast.ai/vanderbilt-ai-summer!

-## Pre-Workshop Preparation

-- Sign up for a Google Collaboratory account.
-The free account should be sufficient, but you will get more compute (and longer running times) if you sign up for Colab Pro at ~$5/month.
-- Sign up for a Hugginface.co account.
-Again, the free account should be sufficient.
-- Suggested: Preview the book Natural Language Processing with Transformers by Lewis Tunstall, Leandro von Werra and Thomas Wolf.
-If you are affiliated with Vanderbilt University, you can access this pre-print book (and any book by O’Reilly) free by logging into O'Reilly Media using your Vanderbilt email address.
-Vanderbilt licenses all content from O’Reilly.
-The book covers Transformers for purposes beyond text.
-- Think about any data you might want to bring to the workshop.
-Also begin thinking about any projects you might want to accomplish during our month.
-We’ll have office hours for you to work with us to get your first project off the ground!

 ## Workshop Schedule